zhanzhenzhen/futurescript/README.md

 To compile, use `compile` or `c`.

-At present, you may need Babel to downgrade the code to be compatible with your environment.
-For details, see [Babel](https://babeljs.io/).
+At present, you may need Babel to downgrade the generated ES6 code to be compatible with your environment.
+For details, see [Babel website](https://babeljs.io/).

-For Node.js 5.x, you only need to enable these 3 plugins:
+For Node.js 5.x, you only need to enable these 3 Babel plugins:

 - transform-es2015-modules-commonjs
 - transform-es2015-destructuring